Initialization tasks

 The deployment resource should not start until the job has been completed.
 The typical pattern that is used among Kubernetes users is the

 use of init containers to achieve this.
-An init container that wait for
+An init container that waits for

 the job to complete is enough to enforce that requirement.